 Bulk Oil Circuit Breaker (BOCB)

-The working principle of this breaker states that when current-carrying contacts are separated in the oil, the arc develops between the contacts.
-The established arc generates a rapidly growing gas bubble on the arc.
+In this breaker, when the contacts in the oil separate, they develop an arc between them.
+The established arc generates a growing gas bubble on the arc.

-Moving contacts move away from fixed ones resulting in the arc’s resistance increasing.
+Moving contacts move away from fixed ones, increasing the arc’s resistance.
 An increased resistance will lead to a reduction in temperature.
-There’ll therefore be a reduction in gas formation around the arc.
+There’ll, thus, be a reduction in gas formation around the arc.

-The arc quenching in the circuit breaker happens when the current passes through the zero-crossing.
-An increase in pressure increases the deionization of the gas around the arc, thus leading to arc quenching.
-Hydrogen gas, therefore, assists in cooling the arc quenching for this circuit breaker.
+The circuit breaker stops the electrical arc when the current reaches zero.
+When the pressure rises, the gas around the arc becomes less ionized, which puts out the arc.
+Hydrogen gas, thus, assists in cooling the arc quenching for this circuit breaker.

 Summary of Bulk Oil Circuit Breakers